 Unlike dogs, rabbit’s spend a good portion of their day cleaning themselves.
-It’s much better to assist rabbits by making sure their enclosures are clean and their litter boxes are emptied daily.
+It’s much better to assist rabbits by making sure their enclosures are clean and their litter boxes are emptied daily rather than worrying about giving them a bath.

 Some pet rabbits may need some help from time to time, especially as they grow older.
 There are generally two key instances where you may need to interfere in your pets’ hygiene habits – when they get stuff on them that they shouldn’t try to clean off themselves, or if they have a build-up of excretory products on their rear end.